amulchapla/AI-Powered-Call-Center-Intelligence/README.md

 ## Dependencies

 This accelerator is modular and some parts can be used independently and some components depend on other steps to be completed.
 In summary, real-time and post-call analytics can be used independently.
-Below is a list of dependencies:
-* Step 2 depends on Step 1 to be completed.
-Custom Speech model created in Step 1 is used in Step 2.
-Step 2 can be used without step 1 with minor code modifications (for advanced users only).
-* Step 3 and Step 4 can be used independently, if you have sample call recordings.
-If you don't have sample call recordings, then use Step 2 to simulate business conversations and capture the recording that you could use in this step.
+Above table highlights key components of this solution.

 ## Getting started